boschglobal/dse.sdp/doc/content/docs/user/builder/index.md

 ## Special Variables

-DSE Lang uses a templating mechanism to introduce special variables to a DSE Script (in the form: `{{ .SPECIAL_VAR }}`).
+DSE Script uses a templating mechanism to introduce special variables to a DSE Script (in the form: `{{ .SPECIAL_VAR }}`).
 Those variables are used to influence how a simulation is constructed.
 Additionally, the templating mechanism can be used to introduce environment variables to a DSE Script (useful for authentication).